FatherGriffin/DiscordTripWire/README.md

 This project utilizes an ESP8266 arduino and a python script running concurrently.

 Download the repository and install the dependencies with Requirements.txt

+Additional edits are required in the door_sensor.ino file (input your own wifi network and local flask IP address)